Interstate 4: Other projects

-I-4 Florida's Regional Advanced Mobility Elements (FRAME) is a developing project addressing safety and mobility concerns along a 77 mile stretch of the interstate from Tampa to southwest Orlando.
+I-4 Florida's Regional Advanced Mobility Elements (FRAME) is a regional corridor management program addressing safety and mobility concerns along a 77 mile stretch of the interstate from Tampa to southwest Orlando, developed jointly by FDOT and Florida Polytechnic University.
+Using analytics from the University’s research team and roadside units that can communicate with software in vehicles, the project aims to alert drivers of oncoming obstacles and traffic and possibly prevent accidents.